-Preparation for the Major.-Required: (1) Courses 4A-4B or 5A-5B, and (2) Course 8A-8B, or equivalent preparation for students transferring from other departments or other institutions.
-Recommended: Political Science 3A-3B, Political Science 31A-31B, Economics 1A-1B, Geography 1A-1B, and Philosophy 3A-3B.
+Preparation for the Major.-Required: (1) History 4A-4B or 5A-5B, and (2) History 8A-8B, or equivalent preparation for students transferring from other departments or other institutions.
+Recommended courses: Political Science 3A-3B, Political Science 51A-51B, Economics 1A-1B, Geography 1A-1B, and Philosophy 3A-3B.
 One of these recommended courses may be substituted for one of the required history courses, with the approval of the department.

-Recommended: French, German, Latin, Spanish, Italian, or a Scandinavian language.
+Recommended: French, or German, or Latin, or Spanish, or Italian, or a Scandinavian language.

 For upper division work in history a reading knowledge of French or German, or both, is highly advisable; for graduate work, indispensable.